 The scripture is meant to be orally (musically) transmitted, so the added words must be removed.

 Hebrew scripture is not linguistically precise like Greek:

-Hebrew scripture is mostly rhythmic nouns and verbs that paint an mental and emotional picture that you never forget after singing one time.
+Hebrew scripture is mostly rhythmic nouns and verbs that paint mental and emotional pictures you never forget after singing one time.

 |Book names||restored||The original book names are given alongside their debased common English forms.|